jedfoster/Readmore.js/README.md

 The required markup for Readmore.js is also extremely lightweight and very simple.
 No need for complicated sets of `div`s or hardcoded class names, just call ``.readmore()`` on the element containing your block of text and Readmore.js takes care of the rest.

+Readmore.js is compatible with all versions of jQuery greater than 1.7.0.

 ## Example ##

     $('article').readmore();